pgherveou/squid/README.md

 - recompile your files as soon as they change and emit a growl notification*
 - restart your server when file change inside /lib

-You can also combine it to a tool like live-reload to auto refresh your browser
+You can also combine it to a tool like live-reload to auto refresh your browser when browser files are updated

-* If you want to enable growl notification, install [growl] [2] and [growlNotify] [3]
+**If you want to enable growl notification, install [growl] [2] and [growlNotify] [3]

 sb command
 ----------